-Teacher recruitment is a constantly evolving challenge.
-As fewer people go into teaching, the pool of qualified teachers shrinks; as this pool shrinks, the race to recruit excellent teachers becomes increasingly competitive.
-High performing schools are all looking for the same talent, and in order to meet their hiring goals, they need to hire faster and better than ever before.
+Teacher recruitment is a constantly evolving practice.
+As fewer people become teachers, the pool of qualified candidates is shrinking, and the competition to find and hire them is intensifying.
+High-performing schools are all looking for the same talent.
+In order to meet their hiring goals, they need to hire faster and better than ever before.

 For early hiring: